Mount Philipps: Description

 Mount Philipps is situated above Milford Sound in the Southland Region of the South Island.
-It is set within Fiordland National Park which is part of the Te Wahipounamu UNESCO World Heritage Site.
-Precipitation runoff from the mountain's north slope drains to Milford Sound via Sinbad Gully, and the south slope drains into Camp Oven Creek → Arthur River → Milford Sound.
+It is set within Fiordland National Park which is part of the Te Wahipounamu World Heritage Site.
+Precipitation runoff from the mountain's north slope drains to Milford Sound via Sinbad Gully, and the south slope drains into Milford Sound via Camp Oven Creek and Arthur River.
 Topographic relief is significant as the summit rises above tidewater of Milford Sound in 1.5 kilometre, and 900. m above Camp Oven Creek in 0.75 kilometre.
 The nearest higher neighbour is Devils Armchair, 2.12 kilometres to the southwest.
 The mountain's toponym was applied by Captain John Lort Stokes of the while charting the coast of New Zealand between 1848–1851 to honour his first Lieutenant, Griffith Grismond Philipps (1811–1891).
 This mountain's toponym has been officially approved by the New Zealand Geographic Board.